avijit-wd/accordion-tw/README.md

   {
     id: 1,
     question: "Your custom question?",
-    answer: "Your detailed answer here..."
+    answer: "Your detailed answer here...",
   },
   // Add more FAQ items...
 ];